 While you can’t control the price of fuel at the bowser, there are some things you can do to help your vehicle’s fuel consumption during the daily commute and stretching your holiday dollars further on your next road trip.

 Keep a smile on your fuel dial by committing these 10 expert tips to memory:

-- Watch your speed.
 Keep in the left lane if travelling below the limit and let faster vehicles overtake you.

 5. Lighten the load